-The Comprehensive Cancer Center medical staff includes three medical oncologists/hematologists, a radiation oncologist, two surgical oncologists, a gynecologic oncologist, a specialist in thoracic surgery, two neurosurgeons, two pathologists, two radiologists, a clinical psychologist and pharmacists licensed to assist with acute pain management.
+The Comprehensive Cancer Center medical staff includes five medical oncologists/hematologists, two radiation oncologists, two surgical oncologists, two gynecologic oncologists, a specialist in thoracic surgery, two neurosurgeons, two pathologists, two radiologists, a clinical psychologist and pharmacists licensed to assist with acute pain management.

 The medical team also includes registered nurses, experienced in oncology care, who may provide follow-up phone consultation to patients at home.
 Through this service, the patient maintains an important link to the Center and the physicians.

 The Medical Oncology/Hematology Program at the Comprehensive Cancer Center is among the largest in the region, with board-certified medical oncologists/hematologists.
 The team specializes in comprehensive diagnosis, treatment and follow-up care for patients with solid tumors and hematological malignancies.

 Medical Oncologists completed their training in Internal Medicine and specialized in cancer.
 The doctors have expertise in brain cancer, breast cancer, gastrointestinal cancer, colon/rectal cancer, lung cancer, melanoma, multiple myeloma, leukemia, lymphoma, prostate cancer, sarcoma, and bone marrow transplantation /stem cell transplantation.
 Where medically appropriate, the physicians may present patients with opportunities for participation in clinical trials through our research department.